MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

 -   **Maximum transfer rate outside the throttling window (Kbps)**

-   Specify the maximum transfer rate that clients will use outside the BITS throttling window, when you have chosen to allow BITS throttling outside the window.
+   Specify the maximum transfer rate that clients use outside the BITS throttling window, when you have chosen to allow BITS throttling outside the window.

 ## Client cache settings